ExoSpaceLabs/CCSDSPack/README.md

                 | <----- ACK ------ |
                 |                   |
 ```
+6) Included binaries to transmit files trough a serial connection using CCSDS packages.

 ## Install
 1) Source - use the cmake and make commands to compile the whole project and install it.